coq/ceps/text/052-platform-release-cycle.md

 1. The RM shepherds the few PR which are ready and pins projects tracked by CI (using commit hashes, not necessarily tags), then the RM **tags VX+rc**.
-   This step should take no more than 10 days (2 working week).
+   This step should take no more than 2 weeks.
-   No binary installers are built and published by the RM, just a git tag.
+   The RM **tags**, but produces no binary installers, see the platform release.
    The RM writes an **OPAM package**, currently the policy is to upload it to `core-dev`.
    Possibly, the RM builds a docker image, so that project maintainers can use it